-In Los Angeles, we are currently testing a variable base pay based on a variety of factors that can result in higher pay for more time-consuming deliveries.
+In Los Angeles, we are currently testing a variable base pay based on a variety of factors that can result in higher pay for certain deliveries.
 Dashers will continue to see a guaranteed minimum upfront for every Drive order.

 More information on DoorDash Drive, including pay details, is available here.

 - Monday - Sunday, 6:30am - 1:30am

 Hotspots are where DoorDash expects orders to be placed.
 Dashers are more likely to receive an order if they are closer to the store from which a customer orders.

 - Brentwood: Bundy x Sawtelle Blvd (near Wilshire or Santa Monica Blvd)

 - Santa Monica: Wilshire or Arizona Ave x 14th Ave

 - Culver City: Motor Ave x Venice Blvd